 These standards were amended to prohibit the use of revenue-based depreciation methods for property, plant and equipment and limit the use of revenue-based amortization for intangible assets.

-IAS 27, Separate financial statements and IFRS 1, First-time adoption of IFRS
+IAS 27, Separate financial statements

 IAS 27 was amended to restore the option to use the equity method to account for investments in subsidiaries, joint ventures and associates in an entity's separate financial statements.